 Show students how to secure the string to a chosen object so that it can hang freely, feeding the free ends of the string through the loop to hold it tightly if necessary.

-(Alternatively, to keep string out of ears, wrap the free ends three turns around each index finger, then push the finger against the flap of the ear.)
+Then wrap the free end of the string three turns around each index finger and push the finger against the flap of each ear (the tragus).

 Lean over and swing the object so that it bangs against a table or chair, which starts it vibrating.
-You only hear sounds coming up the string, and not through the air.
+You only hear sounds coming up the string, through your finger and then through your jaw bone into your ear... and not through the air.

 Students can anecdotally share their observations at the end, or use a worksheet (see attached below).